 It is LRAD Corporation’s policy to support and encourage its employees to report and disclose improper or illegal activities, and to fully investigate such reports and disclosures.
 It is also LRAD Corporation’s policy to address any complaints that allege acts or attempted acts of interference, reprisal, retaliation, threats, coercion or intimidation against employees who report, disclose or investigate improper or illegal activities and to protect those who come forward to report such activities.

-This Whistleblower Protection Policy (the "Policy") governs the reporting and investigation of improper or illegal activities at LRAD Corporation, as well as the protection afforded to those LRAD Corporation employees who report them (the "Whistleblowers").
-This Policy DOES NOT apply to or change the Company's policies and procedures for individual employee grievances or complaints relating to job performance, terms and conditions of employment or sexual harassment which will continue to be administered and reviewed by LRAD Corporation's Human Resources Department.
-LRAD Corporation's Chief Financial Officer shall have overall responsibility for implementation of this Policy.
+his Whistleblower Protection Policy (the “Policy”) governs the reporting and investigation of improper or illegal activities at LRAD Corporation, as well as the protection afforded to those LRAD Corporation employees who report them (the “Whistleblowers”).
+This Policy DOES NOT apply to or change the Company’s policies and procedures for individual employee grievances or complaints relating to job performance, terms and conditions of employment or sexual harassment which will continue to be administered and reviewed by LRAD Corporation’s Human Resources Department.
+LRAD Corporation’s Chief Executive Officer shall have overall responsibility for implementation of this Policy.

 Reporting Improper or Illegal Activities

-To provide an outlet for complaints of improper or illegal activities relating to financial impropriety, LRAD Corporation has retained the services of a third party call center (MessagePro) to take any complaints rendered by employees or other individuals regarding alleged improper or illegal activities.
+To provide an outlet for complaints of improper or illegal activities relating to financial impropriety, LRAD Corporation has retained the services of a third party call center (Signius) to take any complaints rendered by employees or other individuals regarding alleged improper or illegal activities.
 This third party service is completely anonymous and reports are generated and forwarded confidentially to a member of the Audit Committee.
 Employees are welcome to self identify but it is not a requirement of the policy and the process is designed to be highly confidential.